nedcerneckis/knowtree/README.md

-We out here learning some knowledge - expanding the tree
+We out here learning some knowledge - expanding the tree (but mostly learning Markdown)
 --------------------------------------------------------
 - This sort of format